Available in: Polish

-1. “Personal Information” is information relating to you (or from which you may be identified) which is processed by automatic means or which is (or is intended to be) part of a structured manual filing system.
+1. “Personal Data” is information relating to you (or from which you may be identified) which is processed by automatic means or which is (or is intended to be) part of a structured manual filing system.
 It includes not only facts about you, but also intentions and opinions about you.

-References in the Privacy Notice to employment, work (and similar expressions) include any arrangement we may have under which an individual provides us with work or services.
+References in this Privacy Notice to employment, work (and similar expressions) include any arrangement we may have under which an individual provides us with work or services.
 By way of example, when we mention an “employment contract”, that includes a contract under which you provide us with services; when we refer to ending your employment, that includes terminating a contract for services.
 We use the word “you” to refer to anyone within the scope of the notice.

-10. Under data protection law, there are various grounds on which we can rely when processing your Personal Information.
+10. Under data protection law, there are various grounds on which we can rely when processing your Personal Data.
 In some contexts more than one ground applies.
 We have summarised these grounds as Contract, Legal obligation, Legitimate Interests and Consent and outline what those terms mean in the following table.

 |Term||Ground for processing||Explanation|

-|Contract||Processing necessary for performance of a contract with you or to take steps at your request to enter a contract||This covers carrying out our contractual duties and exercising our contractual rights.|
+|Contract||Processing necessary for performance of a contract with you or to take steps at your request prior to entering into a contract||This covers carrying out our contractual duties and exercising our contractual rights.|

 |Legal obligation||Processing necessary to comply with our legal obligations||Ensuring we perform our legal and regulatory obligations.
 For example, providing a safe place of work and avoiding unlawful discrimination|

-|Legitimate Interests||Processing necessary for our or a third party’s legitimate interests||We or a third party have legitimate interests in carrying on, managing and administering our respective businesses effectively and properly and in connection with those interests processing your data.Your data will not be processed on this basis if our or a third party’s interests are overridden by your own interests, rights and freedoms.|
+|Legitimate Interests||Processing necessary for our or a third party’s legitimate interests||We or a third party have legitimate interests in carrying on, managing and administering our respective businesses effectively and properly and in connection with those interests processing your Personal Data.

-|Consent||You have given specific consent to processing your data||In general processing of your data in connection with employment is not conditional on your consent.
+|Consent||You have given specific consent to processing your Personal Data||In general processing of your Personal Data in connection with employment is not conditional on your consent.
 But there may be occasions where we do specific things such as provide a reference, deduct union dues or obtain medical reports and rely on your consent to our doing so.|

 The examples in the table cannot, of course, be exhaustive.
-For example, although the table does not mention data relating to criminal offences, if we were to find out that someone working for us was suspected of committing a criminal offence, we might process that information if relevant for our purposes.
+For example, although the table does not mention Personal Data relating to criminal offences, if we were to find out that someone working for us was suspected of committing a criminal offence, we might process that information if relevant for our purposes.

-|Purpose||Examples of Personal Information that may be processed||Grounds for processing|
+|Purpose||Examples of Personal Data that may be processed||Grounds for processing|

-|Recruitment||Information concerning your application and our assessment of it, your references, any checks we may make to verify information provided or background checks and any information connected with your right to work.
+|Recruitment||Information concerning your application and our assessment of it, your references, any checks we may make to verify information provided or background checks (if permitted by local law) and any information connected with your right to work.
 If relevant, we may also process information concerning your health, any disability and in connection with any adjustments to working arrangements.||Legal obligation

 |Your employment or service contract including entering it, performing it and changing it||Information on your terms of employment or engagement from time to time including your pay and benefits, such as your participation in pension arrangements, life and medical insurance; and any bonus or share scheme||Contract

 |Contacting you or others on your behalf||Your address and phone number, emergency contact information and information on your next of kin||Contract

 |Payroll administration||Information on your bank account, pension contributions and on tax and national insurance

-|Supporting and managing your work and performance and any health concerns||Information connected with your work, anything you do at work and your performance including records of documents and emails created by or relating to you and information on your use of our systems including computers, laptops or other device.Management information regarding you including notes of meetings and appraisal records.
+|Supporting and managing your work and performance and any health concerns||Information connected with your work, anything you do at work and your performance including records of documents and emails created by or relating to you and information on your use of our systems including computers, laptops or other device.

 Information relating to your compliance with our policies.